wenjieguan/wenjieguan.github.io/_posts/2016-11-19-Lambda_Expressions_in_Java_8.md

 ---
 layout: post
-title: Lambda Expression in Java 8
+title: Lambda Expressions in Java 8
 ---

-The Lambda expression is a new feature added in Java 8, which significanly enhances the expressive power of the language.
+The Lambda expression is a new feature added in Java 8, which significantly enhances the expressive power of the language.
 It's even compared to the addition of generics to emphasise it's importance.
 Indeed, together with functional interfaces, method references and streams, we could write more productive and elegant code than ever before.
 There are loads of tutorials out there on how to use lambda expressions, therefore I just skip this part and focus more on things that I found interesting.

 ### The Evolution of Expressive Power
 Suppose you have a list of strings and you simply want them to be ordered by their sizes such that shorter strings come before longer ones.
 Here is a simplified Comparator interface.